Prag8855/aab/content/guides/residence-permit.md

 - **[Work visa](/glossary/Work%20Visa)** - [How to apply](/guides/work-visa)
     For working in Germany.
 You need a job offer.
 You might need previous professional training.
 - **[[Blue Card]]** - [How to apply](/guides/blue-card)
     For working in Germany.
 You need a job offer.
-You need a university degree or IT specialist training.
-There is a minimum salary requirement.
+You need a university degree, or professional training for one of the [shortage occupations](https://www.make-it-in-germany.com/pdf-engpassberufe-en).[^49] There is a minimum salary requirement.
 - **[[Family reunion visa]]**
-    For spouses and children of German residents.
-You can work for any employer.
+    For parents, spouses and children of German residents.[^57] You can work for any employer.
 There is no income or education requirement.[^19]
 - **[[Working Holiday Visa]]**
     For citizens of Argentina, Australia, Brazil, Chile, Hong Kong, Israel, Japan, South Korea, New Zealand, Taiwan and Uruguay.
 You must be between 18 and 30 years old.
 The Working Holiday Visa allows you to work in Germany.
 It's valid for up to 1 year.
 It's easier to get than the work visa or Blue Card.
 - **[[Youth Mobility Visa]]**